 This water could be some of the oldest on the planet and may even contain life.
 Not just that, but the similarity between the rocks that trapped it and those on Mars raises the hope that comparable life-sustaining water could lie buried beneath the red planet’s surface.

-The findings, published in Nature today, may force us to rethink which parts of our planet are fit for life, and could reveal clues about how microbes evolve in isolation.
+The findings, published in Nature on May 15, may force us to rethink which parts of our planet are fit for life, and could reveal clues about how microbes evolve in isolation.

 Researchers from the universities of Manchester, Lancaster, Toronto and McMaster analyzed water pouring out of boreholes from a mine 2.4 kilometers beneath Ontario, Canada.